Pololak/OBJ-and-3DL-in-Level-Settings/about.md

-# Legacy OBJ and 3DL
+# Legacy OBJ & 3DL

-A mod that brings back OBJ and 3DL color channels to the level settings menu.
+A mod that brings back OBJ & 3DL color channels to the level settings menu.